South Ribble councillors clash over ‘greenbelt housebuilding’ claim and debt in election debate

-South Ribble local elections 2023: The Big Debate - the borough's top politicians on the issues that matter at this year's poll
+South Ribble election debate: councillors clash over claims of ‘greenbelt housebuilding’ and debt

-With local election day looming this Thursday (4th May), the Post has once again put the leaders of the main parties in South Ribble head-to-head to debate the big issues in the borough.
+With local election day looming this Thursday (4th May), the Post put the leaders of the main parties in South Ribble head-to-head to debate the big issues in the borough.

 You can watch the full debate in the video player above or read highlights from the event in the article below.